codacy/codacy-coverage-reporter/docs/index.md

         Make sure that you [invite or ask your team members to join your organization on Codacy](../organizations/managing-people/#adding-people) so that Codacy analyzes their commits on private repositories.

-1. Check that Codacy displays the coverage information for the latest commits and pull requests:
+1. Check that Codacy displays the coverage information for the latest commits and pull requests.

     ![Coverage data displayed on Codacy](images/coverage-codacy-ui.png)